-- Eating a good amount of whole-grain fibre can Improve heart health while lowering cholesterol, inflammation and blood pressure.
-This, in turn, reduces the risk of type 2 diabetes, a stroke, obesity etc.
+- Eating a good amount of whole-grain fiber can Improve heart health while lowering cholesterol, inflammation, and blood pressure.
+This, in turn, reduces the risk of type 2 diabetes, stroke, obesity, etc.

-- A fibre-rich diet can help with weight management, as it can keep you satiated for longer, adding bulk and slowing down the digestion process.
+- A fiber-rich diet can help with weight management, as it can keep you satiated for longer, adding bulk and slowing down the digestion process.

-- Fibre is also a natural detoxer, removing toxins from your G.I. tract.
-Soluble fibre soaks up harmful compounds before they’re able to be absorbed by your body.
+- Fiber is also a natural detoxer, removing toxins from your G.I. tract.
+Soluble fiber soaks up harmful compounds before they’re able to be absorbed by your body.